niravnmore/phptut/se_assiginment.md

 #### GIT and GITHUB Training

-Q. How does GIT improve collaboration in a software development team?
+Q-18.
+How does GIT improve collaboration in a software development team?
 - Git improves collaboration in software development by offering:
     - **Distributed Version Control**: Each developer has a local copy of the repository, allowing work offline and syncing changes when needed.
     - **Branching and Merging**: Developers can work on separate branches and later merge their changes, minimizing conflicts and maintaining code stability.